2023 F4 British Championship: Race calendar

 The provisional calendar was announced on 31 May 2022, with the revision published on 26 October 2022.
 All races will be held in the United Kingdom.
 All rounds are scheduled to support 2023 British Touring Car Championship, except for the round at Silverstone Circuit held together with British Endurance Championship.

 Championship standings

-Points will be awarded to the top ten classified finishers in races 1 and 3 and for the top eight classified finishers in race 2.
-Race two, which has its grid formed by reversing the order of the ten best drivers from the qualifying session, awards extra points for positions gained from the drivers' respective starting positions.
+Points are awarded to the top ten classified finishers in races 1 and 3 and for the top eight classified finishers in race 2.
+Up to ten points are awarded for positions gained from the drivers' respective starting positions in race 2 which has its grid formed by reversing the order from the qualifying session.
+Two points are awarded for the best legal lap set in the qualifying session.
 Bonus points count towards only the drivers' standings.